massclown/HalfSwordTrainerMod/README.md

 ## Know issues and TODOs
 * No error handling whatsoever.
+Use at your own risk.
+* Buttons in the spawn menu may not work, use `F1` - `F4` keys instead.
-* No ability to freeze NPCs yet (use [UUU5](https://opm.fransbouma.com/uuuv5.htm) if you really need that, but be warned that UUU5 freezes only their bottom half, the NPC will still rotate and swing their weapons at you).
+* No ability to freeze NPCs yet (use [UUU5](https://opm.fransbouma.com/uuuv5.htm) if you really really need that, but be warned that UUU5 freezes only their bottom half, the NPC will still rotate and swing their weapons at you).
 * No ability to modify the damage of your weapon or of NPC weapons yet.
 * No ability to spawn custom modular weapons yet.
 * No ability to un-glitch yourself (weapons stuck in slots, player body joints stuck in unnatural positions, etc.).
 Invulnerability helps, though.